Electromagnetic transition form factors of nucleons from the hard-wall AdS/QCD model: Numerical analysis

-In Fig.1, we present our form factors numerical results for the $ N+\gamma^{*}\longrightarrow R(1440) $ electromagnetic transition.
-We compare our results with the CLAS \cite{32}, MAID \cite{37} experimental data and valence quark contributions model \cite{33}.
-As is seen from the figure, in the $1 \leq Q^2 \leq 5$ $ GeV $ interval our results are close to the data from CLAS and MAID experiments.
-In Fig.2 we compare our results to CLAS, MAID experimental data and valence quark model contributions for the $A_{1/2}$ and $S_{1/2}$ helicity amplitudes for this transition.
-It is noticable that for this transition, the hard-wall model results for the $S_{1/2}(Q^2)$ amplitude are in good noticeable agreement with the results of the CLAS and MAID experiments.
+In Fig. 1, we present our numerical results for the $ N+\gamma^{*}\longrightarrow R(1440) $ electromagnetic transition in the $0 \leq Q^2 \leq 5$ $ GeV^{2} $ interval.
+We plot the Dirac and Pauli form factors and compare our results to the MAID [40], CLAS [46] experimental data and valence quark contributions model [34].
+As is seen from the Fig.1a the Dirac form factor for this transition is close to the data from CLAS and MAID experiments in the $1 \leq Q^2 \leq 5$ $ GeV^{2} $ interval.
+Plot for the Pauli form factor is presented in the Fig. 1b and agrees with experimental data starting from $Q^{2}=0.9$ $ GeV^{2}$ value of momentum transfer.
+However, at low values of $Q^{2}$ $(Q^{2}< 1)$ $GeV^{2}$ the hard-wall model results don't describe data for this transition in a good agreement.

-In Fig.3 we plot graphs for the $F_{1,2}(Q^2)$ form factors for the $ N+\gamma^{*}\longrightarrow R(1535) $ transition, where the Roper state has negative parity, and compare our graphs to the results of the semirelativistic approximation \cite{4}, CLAS \cite{32}, JLab/Hall C \cite{36} and MAID \cite{34,35} experimental data.
-For this transition our results are in a good agreement with the experimental datas.
-In Fig.4 we plot the $A_{1/2}$ and $S_{1/2}$ helicity amplitudes.
-The hard-wall results for the helicity amplitudes differ from the experimental data for this transition.

-The form factor results for the $ N+\gamma^{*}\longrightarrow R(1710) $ transition are presented in Fig.5 and compared with the nonrelativistic quark model \cite{7} and the data from CLAS \cite{32}, MAID \cite{37} experiments.
-Our results for the Pauli and Dirac form factors are close to these experimental data.
-The hard-wall results for the $A_{1/2}$ and $S_{1/2}$ helicity amplitudes for this transition are given in Fig.6.
-The graphs of these amplitudes are close to the experimental data at some points.